devnovasbe/PP_AI_Global_Hackathon/README.md

 Main components:

- - Custom connectors to communicate with our webservice and Walmart API
+ - One zip folder that contains 2 Custom connectors that are linked together to communicate with Walmart API.
  - Power Automate flow to leverage the developed webservice and Walmart API through custom connectors
  - Canvas app
  - AI model already trained